-The Accreditation Committee expects that at a minimum the education provider will reference the relevant National Safety and Quality Standards published by the Australian Commission on Safety and Quality in Health Care in the curriculum.
-10 This may include through learning materials provided to students, and during lectures.
+The Accreditation Committee expects that at a minimum the education provider would be referencing the relevant National Safety and Quality Standards published by the Australian Commission on Safety and Quality in Health Care within the curriculum.
+16 This may include through learning materials provided to students, and during lectures.